TirthChhatrala/Summer-Internship-2024_D23IT179/README.md

 # Summer-Internship-2024_D23IT179

- This is the documentation of summer internship 2024
+ # This is the documentation of summer internship 2024

-week -1
+ web development language used are HTML , CSS and JavaScript week -1

    During the first week of the course, I explored the basics of HTML and developed a solid understanding of its fundamental elements.